oracle/tribuo/README.md

 [Tribuo](https://tribuo.org) is a machine learning library in Java that provides multi-class classification, regression, clustering, anomaly detection and multi-label classification.
-It provides implementations of popular ML algorithms and also wraps other libraries to provide a unified interface.
+Tribuo provides implementations of popular ML algorithms and also wraps other libraries to provide a unified interface.
 Tribuo contains all the code necessary to load, featurise and transform data.
 Additionally, it includes the evaluation classes for all supported prediction